 During round execution, the competition framework may send SARIF broadcasts (reports).
-Each report describes a potential vulnerability in an active challenge.
+Each report describes a potential vulnerability in an active challenge (delta or full).
 The reports will not contain PoV information, and they are not guaranteed to be accurate in their description of a real problem in the challenge code.